gmiaslab/pyiomica/README.md

 for Space Health through NASA Cooperative Agreement NNX16AO69A (Project Number T0412, PI: Mias).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the supporting funding agencies.

+## I. CITATIONS
+If you use PyIOmica in your work please use the following citation:

+Sergii Domanskyi, Carlo Piermarocchi, George I Mias, *PyIOmica: longitudinal omics analysis and trend identification*, Bioinformatics, Volume 36, Issue 7, 2020, Pages 2306–2307, https://doi.org/10.1093/bioinformatics/btz896